 These are the two types of scratch pattern:

-Every hour, with each new leg, the window is replaced by a new clear surface.
+Every so often, the window is replaced by a new clear surface.

 Interactivity: Screen Capture

 Although the piece is in constant motion, collectors can create still images from it.
 You can stop the journey at any time by clicking the screen.
-Double click to download a large printable image.
+Double click to download an image.
 And then click again to continue the journey.
 (Pics or it didn’t happen.)

 The Name: After Even Night